krishaamer/green-filter-research/research/literature/fintech.md

 Weber, Anja (2021).
 Mobile apps as a sustainable shopping guide: The effect of eco-score rankings on sustainable food choice. *Appetite*, 167, p.
 105616, doi:[10.1016/j.appet.2021.105616](https://doi.org/10.1016/j.appet.2021.105616).

 Wholegrain Digita (2023).
 How does it work? *Website Carbon Calculator*.

+Wilkes, Tommy (2023).
+Exclusive: Banks vote to limit accounting of emissions in bond and stock sales. *Reuters*.

 World Bank (2021).
 Changing Wealth of Nations (CWON). *World Bank*.